This is the first in a series about a thoughtful and graceful approach to bullying. It’s a little longer than usual. Hopefully you’ll see why.

 Empathize.
 Let your child know you see they are upset.
 Tell them about times when you got picked on, and what you did to overcome it.
 Share stories of successes and failures, and the lessons you learned.

 Look below the surface of the bullying.
-As Peter Pan’s daughter Maggie famously observed about Captain Hook, “You need a mother very, very badly!”
+In the movie “Hook” Peter Pan’s daughter Maggie made an astute observation about Captain Hook, “You need a mother very, very badly!”
 People hurt others or put others down when they are chronically unhappy.
 Compassion for kids who bully is a strength, not a weakness.
 One 6-year-old powerfully taught his mom a lesson when he said about his attacker, “I know his bucket is empty and that’s why he’s doing it … it’s just that I don’t know how to fill it, Mama.”

 Make a plan.
 Ask your child, “What’s going to make you feel better about this situation?”
 “What would help you be confident in dealing with this person?”
 How do you want to solve this?”
 These questions put the responsibility on your child to think through and make an effort to solve the problem.
 It may be scary at first, and you can accompany them, but let them do the talking.
 It will be well worth it in the long run.
 Keep in mind that the most effective approaches to stopping person-to-person bullying always involve person-to-person reconciliation.